-You can make a counting wheel for the classroom, then help kids make their own counting wheels to use at home.
+You can make a counting wheel for the classroom, and kids can make their own counting wheels to use at home.

 Counting wheel craft